CAD Group Recommendations

 People will only work as their own needs are met and if they find CAD enjoyable and valuable.
 Members should therefore help plan the annual program and there are a wide variety of themes and activities to be included.
 The general public should also benefit from CAD programs.
 The program themes, activities, facilities and projects may include the following:

-Themes: All themes in the Workbook as the new life, relapses, aftercare, defence mechanisms, peace, divorce, eating, sleeping, etc.., And other topics such as problem solving, counselling, crisis intervention, herbs, Satanism, pain management, healthy family life, marriage enrichment , role of scholars, pill addiction, court intercession, confrontation, astronomy, beekeeping, natural foods, Credit, estate planning, needs of the old age, police and drugs, chemical composition of alcohol fermentation and distillation, recreational, somatic diseases, genetic heritability, psycho-analytic theories about addiction, conditioning, detoxification, treatment, depression, stress, AIDS, gambling addiction, Bible study, etc. can be discussed.
+Themes: All themes in the Workbook reflect the new life, relapses, aftercare, defence mechanisms, peace, divorce, eating, sleeping, etc.., And other topics such as problem solving, counselling, crisis intervention, herbs, Satanism, pain management, healthy family life, marriage enrichment, role of scholars, pill addiction, court intercession, confrontation, astronomy, beekeeping, natural foods, credit, estate planning, needs of old age, police and drugs, chemical composition of alcohol fermentation and distillation, recreational, somatic diseases, genetic heritability, psycho-analytic theories about addiction, conditioning, detoxification, treatment, depression, stress, AIDS, gambling addiction, Bible study, etc. can be discussed.
 The themes can be treated by a speaker, group discussion, video or debate.

-Activities: Bible Quiz, roles pals, workshop, issue, assistance to old age, music or games night, safari dinner, barbecue, dance party, pancakes, sports stadium or museum visits, fishing, hunting, camping, tour, dinner, exhibition, evidence, karaoke, snooker, bridge, chess, bingo, theatre, movies, mini-golf, “potjiekos”, pub visits, training, soup evening, hobbies, fruit festival, soup evening, home visits, baking demonstration, cycling, magician, etc.
+Activities: Bible Quiz, role play, workshop, issue, assistance in old age, music or games night, safari dinner, barbecue, dance party, pancakes, sports stadium or museum visits, fishing, hunting, camping, tours, dinner, exhibition, evidence, karaoke, snooker, bridge, chess, bingo, theatre, movies, mini-golf, “Potjiekos”, pub visits, training, hobbies, fruit festival, soup evening, home visits, baking demonstration, cycling, magician, etc.

-Projects: Marriage Enrichment Course, marketing, transitional housing, pottery, golf day, coffee bar, theatre performances, chorus, gymnasium, internet cafe, goose down product, green cuttings / bonsai, pigeons or goldfish, paving, cement, furniture restoration, beading, shell-art, leather work, hobbies, flower arrangement, orchestra, clothing sale, hotline / crisis clinic, home industry, gardening, cleaning, clothing bank, woodworking, welding and metal work, different kind of training and job creation, etc.
+Projects: Marriage Enrichment Course, marketing, transitional housing, pottery, golf day, coffee bar, theatre performances, chorus, gymnasium, internet cafe, goose down products, green cuttings / bonsai, pigeons or goldfish, paving, cement, furniture restoration, beading, shell-art, leather work, hobbies, flower arrangement, orchestra, clothing sale, hotline / crisis clinic, home industry, gardening, cleaning, clothing bank, woodworking, welding and metal work, different kinds of training and job creation, etc.

-There should be various sub-groups within the CAD to satisfy different needs and to develop leaders, eg. girls group, boys group, children of addicts, family and marital couples who, alcohol, drugs, medication.
-The CAD should the need for community-based treatment and the specialist organization met regarding addiction in every town.
+There should be various sub-groups within the CAD to satisfy different needs and to develop leaders, e.g. girls group, boys group, children of addicts, family and marital couples who work with others, alcohol, drugs, medication.
+The CAD should address the need for community-based treatment and be the specialist organization available with regard to addiction in every town.